watou/vera-ecobee/README.md

 ## UPnP actions for ecobee Thermostats ##

-Your Vera automation triggers can perform the following actions on a specific thermostat.
+In addition to the standard thermostat actions, your Vera automation triggers can also perform the following actions on a specific thermostat.
 The main ecobee device also implements these actions, in which case the action is applied to all thermostats that match the `selectionType` and `selectionMatch` you specified above.

 ### ResumeProgram ###